ibexa/documentation-developer/docs/users/oauth_client.md

 You can use OAuth2 to securely authenticate users with external Authorization Servers.

-TODO: Limitations.
-Ibexa DXP OAuth client won't access to resources on a third party Resource Server, not even if it's the same organisation as the Authorization Server.
-For example, you can access Google user information after some used is Google account to log into an Ibexa DXP.

 ![OAuth2 Client](img/oauth2-client.png)

 [[= product_name =]] uses an integration with [`knpuniversity/oauth2-client-bundle`](https://github.com/knpuniversity/oauth2-client-bundle)